BobertoBobkinsIII/unfinished-micrograd/README.md

 Forked and detached from [micrograd](https://github.com/karpathy/micrograd) (don't look, spoilers!), for educational purposes.
 This tiny API for machine learning has all the same bite as the original, but none of the functions are written!
-THey have been replaced with `TODO` items and `NotImplementedError`s for students to complete.
+They have been replaced with `TODO` items and `NotImplementedError`s for students to complete.

 ### Installation